 Improve the administration of justice

-Promote public education about the law and the legal process
+Promote public education about the law, the rule of law, and the legal process

 The Virginia Law Foundation warmly welcomes donations from attorneys and their families, non-lawyers, law firms, and corporations who wish to contribute to our efforts.
 There are many ways to donate.